Julie Elise Landry

 Every time my mother saw a lizard, even a fake one, her negative reaction was instantaneous.
 In turn, I learned my own instantaneous, involuntary response.

 As I grew older, I became more and more phobic.
 I couldn’t look at cartoon drawings or say the word “lizard” without feeling intense discomfort.
-When I found a lizard in my bedroom, I evacuated, sleeping on our couch for over a year and only braving my room long enough to rip clothes from hangers and flee.
+When I found a lizard in my bedroom, I evacuated, sleeping on our couch for over a year and braving my room only long enough to rip clothes from hangers and flee.

 At the zoo, after they installed the komodo dragon exhibit, I stood stricken, small, and silent beside the glass enclosure, listening while a voice described the carnivorous habits of the lizards-larger-than-me, creatures I felt should not exist and simply could not exist.
 I imagined it biting my hand, poisoning me, following me around until I died, then consuming my flesh--as the voice explained was customary for their species.